hashicorp/vault/website/source/docs/concepts/policies.html.md

         ```

     * If any keys are specified, all non-specified parameters will be denied
-      unless there the parameter `"*"` is set to an empty array, which will
+      unless the parameter `"*"` is set to an empty array, which will
       allow all other parameters to be modified.
 Parameters with specific values
       will still be restricted to those values.